Installing Linux Mint and Batocera on your Upgraded Atari VCS 800

 My particular use case for the Atari is pretty simple, and that’s to replace my RaspberryPi 4 RetroPie box as the living room retro-gaming system.
 To do that, I’ve settled on only installing Linux Mint for system maintenance and Batocera for the retro-gaming, and to replace RetroPie; which I remain a fan of, but which hasn’t had a release in years.
 Batocera has a very similar front-end UI to RetroPie, so it’s easy to use, and it continues to be in active development.
 It does not have quite the range of available emulators as RetroPie, but it covers what I’m looking for very well – which are classic arcade, console and computer games from the 70s through 90s.

 Another component of my use case is that the Atari is going to be in the living room, and I don’t want a keyboard out every time I use the thing, so I want it to boot into Batocera exclusively.
 If I need to do any system maintenance, I can always use the keyboard, but for the most part, I only want to use a controller to interact with the system.
-So, I am also not going to set up graphical boot mangers, as the one built into BIOS is fine for when I need to boot to Linux.
-For Atari OS; unless the games available in the Online Store increase in quality, I don’t see much need to boot into Atari OS, and it can also stay on its own 32GB eMMC drive.
-There’s always the keyboard and the BIOS boot-manager for getting to Atari OS when needed.
+So, I am not going to set up a graphical boot manager.
+The one built into BIOS is fine for when I need to boot to Linux.

 Also note that this reference and checklist are for the particular versions of Linux Mint (22 – Wilma) and Batocera (40) that I worked with.
 Your experience may may not be the same, sometimes slightly, other times significantly, based on differences in hardware, software, etc., so I offer no guarantees, but this has worked for me.